Outreach Programmes

 OUSL is a member of the Asian Association of Open Universities and in 2020 and we will host the 34th Annual Conference of Asian Association of Open Universities in 2021.

-TRAVEL TO FARM PROGRAM INFORMATION 2022
+TRAVEL TO FARM PROGRAM INFORMATION 2023

-Types of placements and best time of arrival
+Types of placements available

 Age: